 Bates takes pride in the responsibility of its students and the social and educational atmosphere of its campus.

 Bates College students are held responsible for their conduct at all times.
-Any student who engages in academic or social misconduct shall be subject to disciplinary action by appropriate officers of the College and/or the Student Conduct Committee.
+Any student who engages in academic or social misconduct shall be subject to student conduct action by the Office of Community Standards and/or the Student Conduct Committee.

 The following considerations constitute the foundation of the College’s justification for establishing expectations of student conduct, codifying those expectations, and adopting equitable processes for assessing student conduct.

-4. By the action of matriculation and registration at Bates College, students voluntarily enter an educational and residential community with standards of academic honesty and respect for persons and property.
-In choosing to enroll in the College, each student becomes responsible in his/her conduct to those standards as stated in the Student Conduct Code.
+- By the action of matriculation and registration at Bates College, students voluntarily enter an educational and residential community with standards of academic honesty and respect for persons and property.
+In choosing to enroll in the College, students become responsible in their conduct to those standards as stated in the Student Conduct Code.

 The College may address student academic and social misconduct through its own processes and apply sanctions governing the terms of membership in the College.
-The College reserves the right to deal with misconduct, whether or not law enforcement agencies are involved and criminal charges may be pending.
+The College reserves the right to deal with misconduct whether or not law enforcement agencies are involved and/or criminal charges may be pending.